Martin Fowler gives a great introduction to the idea of event sourcing when he writes:

 Tradeoffs

 One potential upside of event sourcing is that you get an event log "for free".
 Your event log is you data source.
-You can see, for example, in the event sourced data above, that age
+For example in the event sourced data above, you can see that age

 was added before name

 .
 Maybe that caused a bug in your system.
-You would not have found that in a "state sourcing" system without something like an event log.
+You would not have found that in a state-sourcing system without something like an additional event log.

 One potential downside of an event sourced system is state management is more complicated now.
 Recomputing state is infeasible at scale, and as a result, systems will maintain snapshots of state.
 For example, everyday, you can compute a snapshot and then use that as the base state for the next day.